AspenJames/dsc-1-01-08-your-first-data-science-project-lab/README.md

 ## Introduction

 In this lab, you'll get to do your first real data science project!
-You'll use Jupyter Notebook to import pre-written libraries, you'll import data into your notebook from a Comma Seperated Values file (a .csv file) and you'll even get to create some plots!
+You'll use Jupyter Notebook to import pre-written libraries, you'll import data into your notebook from a Comma Separated Values file (a .csv file) and you'll even get to create some plots!

 Don't worry if it feels like a lot or you get confused on this lab.
 Our goal here is just to give you a taste of what you'll be able to do as a data scientist, and after this lab, we'll go back and re-introduce all of the concepts that we skimmed over this time through, so by the end of the section you should have a much stronger understanding of this - even if you have no previous experience of programming.